jacobrogers603/mark_my_words/to-do.md

 ## times on image cards say time of last render, not time of upload

 ## Make a public landing page

+## sign out should redirect to auth page

+## If you type mark-my-words.net/<directoryName> you go there despite authentication

+It will assume it is a public directory and that it is the root note and take you there